hkurokawa/code-review-as-journey/presentation.md

 - Understand the background of the problem and check how it is solved

+^
-^ So I'm gonna dig a little deeper into each steps.
+So I'm gonna dig a little deeper into each steps.
 First of all let's check if the content was written using the template.
-If there is something you don't understand, don't hesitate to ask reviewee it.
+If reviewee doesn't use template or there is something you don't understand, don't hesitate to ask reviewee it.
 It's usual for people to forget writing some details.
+Someone may feel it's too bother to write details using the template, it's very helpful for the reviewer because the reviewer can feel free to review with detail informations.
+On another note,  we recently check pull requests left not reviewed in the stand-up meeting everyday, also that's good to reduce pull requests not reviwed.

+[.build-lists: true]

 ---